ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 - An IPFS URI
 - An HTTP gateway URL

 This will provide the best user experience until such a time as more browsers support native resolution of the IPFS URI scheme.
-Note that both kinds of link can easily be generated from a raw CID as needed.
+Note that both kinds of gateway link can easily be generated from a CID or IPFS URI as needed.

 ## Metadata